voto-ocean-knowledge/SkaMixMap/README.md

 - Demo leaflet map with a couple of CMEMS satellite layers (hard coded dates!
 These are not the latest live datasets!)
 - Demo location data pulled from a glider
+- Demo location from old drifter unit read from email

 ### Steps to run locally